 In some of my previous reviews, I have reviewed other Zenit cameras: the Zenit E and the Zenit 12.
 Why am I reviewing a third one then?
-Well, because the Zenit EM lies in-between the E and the 12, although similar in features to them both, it is almost a hybrid of the two.
-The only major change from the Zenit E is a different focusing screen which I dont like as much and aperture automation.
-It still keeps the external light meter, but for some reason compared to my Zenit E it is more accurate and reliable.
+Well, because the Zenit EM lies in between the E and the 12, although it is similar in features to them both, it is almost a hybrid of the two.
+The only major change from the Zenit E is a different focusing screen which I don't like as much and aperture automation.
+It still keeps the external light meter, but for some reason compared to my Zenit E, it is more accurate and reliable.

-There were some 979,140 Zenit EM cameras made, so it’s not a particularly rare camera and becasue they are so well-built, there are still many around.
-In my opiniion this is the toughest Zenit; it feels stronger than both the E and the 12, although the mechanics of it are still fragile, so always remember to cock the shutter before changing shutter speed.
+There were some 979,140 Zenit EM cameras made, so it's not a particularly rare camera and because they are so well-built, there are still many around today.
+In my opinion, this is the toughest Zenit as it feels stronger than both the E and the 12 (although its mechanics are still fragile), so always remember to cock the shutter before changing the shutter speed.

 Here are some of the shots:

-As you can see, the camera combined with the Helios lens produces some lovely tones and great details, and I feel this camera is better matched for black and white photography, though saying that the Helios is capable of producing some amazing colours.
+As you can see, the camera combined with the Helios lens produces some lovely tones and great details, and I feel this camera is better matched for black and white photography, though I also think that the Helios is capable of producing some amazing colors.

 Overall, I can highly recommend this camera as I do with any Zenit.
-It’s probably the best way to go if you are looking to get an SLR.
-They are cheap and come with lovely lenses, and also have many lenses available to them.
+It's probably the best way to go if you are looking to get an SLR.
+They are cheap and come with lovely lenses, and can use a wide variety of optics.
 At one time the M42 mount was known as the “universal mount.”
 My only problem is that as with most 35mm SLRs, that they weigh the same or more than a medium format camera (for example, the Lubitel 2).
 But then again the Zenit is more flexible and can take more images.